LoadingALIAS/i18n-validator/README.md

-# ALIAS Research - i18n-validator — Language & Region Codes Toolkit
+# i18n-validator
+**A single source of truth for language and regional codes.**

-> A blazing-fast, type-safe, zero-dependency, MIT licensed way to validate, normalize, and resolve ISO-639-1, ISO-639-2, ISO-639-3, ISO-3166-1, ISO-3166-2, and BCP 47 codes for internationalization (i18n).
+> A blazing-fast, type-safe, zero-dependency, fully open-source way to validate, normalize, and resolve ISO-639-1/ISO-639-2/ISO-639-3, ISO-3166-1/ISO-3166-2, and BCP 47 codes for internationalization (i18n).

-## Why does this exist?
+### Why does this exist?
 Aren't there enough 'i18n' libs out there?

 Most i18n libraries expect you, or worse - your users, to know the "right" locale code.
 But what's valid?